 The actual interview can take shape in a number of ways, you can have 1 person sit down with a candidate and just ask a bunch of

-(and make sure they don't ask the
+interview questions (and make sure they don't ask the

-as well).
+illegal interview questions as well).
 This is a one-on-one interview.
 Another possibility is have a series of people involved in the process like managers, peers and HR.
 This can take place in a

-or in a series of one on one interviews.
+panel interview or in a series of one on one interviews.
 As mentioned in the section on the

-having a team approach can yield an excellent overall measure of a candidate.
+employee selection procedure, having a team approach can yield an excellent overall measure of a candidate.
 Some companies use traditional interview techniques others still will do behavioral interviews.
 The choice is up to you and your company.

 Finally before making a decision, there is often an interview assessment.
 This assessment is where the information gathered at the interview along with testing results is collected and reviewed resulting in a selection.
 If you have done the up front work, this will be simplified significantly.